Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 *Source:* </br>
 >By CountingPine at English Wikipedia - Transferred from en.wikipedia to Commons by Liftarn using CommonsHelper., Public Domain, https://commons.wikimedia.org/w/index.php?curid=11894458

+### Are Parallelism and Concurrency the same thing?

 Parallel Computing is closely related to Concurrent Computing — they are frequently used together, and often conflated, though the two are distinct: